sebastianochiari/unitn-ASA-assignment-1/README.md

 > 1 central point, 15 regions, 113 provinces, 412 health districts, 21 airports, 10 planes, 22 trucks, 78 drones, 412 vaccine boxes

 The full problem is generated via `generator.py`, a Python script, and some additional `.txt` containing all the necessary information to build the complete problem: all the files can be found in the `src/utils/` folder.

+### 📝 Multi agent
+Two possible implementation for the MA-PDDL can be found in the `src/multi-agent/` folder:

+- the `working` folder contains the biggest version of the implementation that the planner is able to solve.
+- the `attempt` folder contains the full theoretical MA-PDDL version (not working because of maplan limitations)